AdicherlaShivaSai/University-Project/README.md

 ---

 # 🌍 4.
-DEPLOY FRONTEND (Netlify or Vercel)
+DEPLOY CLIENT (Netlify or Vercel)

 ### **For Netlify**
-1. Push frontend to GitHub
+1. Push client to GitHub
 2. Click **New Site**
 3. Set:
    - Build command → `npm run build`